paveles/Machine_Learning_and_Equity_Index_Returns/Readme.md

-Machine Learning and Index Returns
+Machine Learning and Equity Index Returns
 ==============================
 ## A time-series predictive framework that features:
 - Usage of **advanced machine learning algorithms**